dokester/BayesicFitting/docs/Dimensions.md

 assumption that the newly found position for the walker is iid, it should not matter where we start from.
 All points should be reachable from any other position.
 Hence we should be able to ignore starter points in the avoidance zone, without penalty.
+It goes without saying that the points in the avoidance zone are *not* ignored when performing other calculations, like the evidence.

 In section 6 we run several numeric experiments to establish optimal values for &alpha; (avoidance) and w (perturbation).
 We have done more